Micdejc/llm_multiturn_attacks/README.md

 ## Installation

-Please make sure to install the following python librairies as dependencies to run the multi-turn attack (Grammatical Mirage Attack)
+Please make sure to install the following python librairies as dependencies to run the *Grammatical Mirage Attack*

 1. jupyter
 2. pandas